As an Amazon Associate I earn from qualifying purchases.

 In addition, the cord on the camera is fairly short.
 So, you will be limited in terms of where you can mount the camera unless you get an extension cord.

-I wanted to include at least one audio monitor on this list, and the VTech DM111 represents a great affordable option.
-A lot of parents will rely on a video monitor most of the time, but pick up an inexpensive audio monitor to provide some extra range when they go outside or to a remote part of their home (i.e. basement).
+I wanted to include at least one audio baby monitor on this list, and the VTech DM111 represents a great affordable option.
+A lot of parents will rely on a video baby monitor most of the time, but pick up an inexpensive audio baby monitor to provide some extra long range when they go outside or to a remote part of their home (i.e. basement).

-This monitor has a 1000 foot range.
-So, you will be able to hear your baby from a pretty good distance.
+This baby monitor has a 1000 foot range.
+So, you will be able to hear your baby from a pretty long range.

 It also has a belt clip.
 So, if you are doing some household chores or moving between rooms, you won’t have to remember to bring the monitor with you.

 The microphone provides crystal clear sound, so you will hear it if your little one cries.
 In fact, some parents believe the microphone is almost too good, and picks sounds even when their baby is just a little restless while sleeping.